bitslip6/bitfire/README.md

 <!-- ABOUT THE PROJECT -->
 ## Runtime Application Self Protection firewall for PHP

+BitFire is a Runtime Application Self Protection (RASP) based firewall for PHP servers.
+BitFire's RASP for PHP works differently than a traditional Web Application Firewall (WAF), by providing a security sandbox for all database and filesystem access, BitFire can prevent malware infections *and* account takeover for vulnerable plugins, themes and custom PHP code, regardless of of the stack.

+#### Video Demonstration:
 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=kX1Z9qHrS6Y
 " target="_blank"><img src="http://img.youtube.com/vi/kX1Z9qHrS6Y/0.jpg"